NZ ETS market information portal

 Proposed changes to the design of the NZ ETS

 - For information regarding the proposed improvements to the framework of the NZ ETS see here.
 Consultation on improvements to the NZ ETS was held during August and September 2018.
 The first tranche of decisions to the NZ ETS based on this consultation and on the Government’s in-principle decisions made in 2017 was announced in December 2018.
-A second tranche of changes was announced in May 2019, see Proposed improvements to the NZ ETS.
+A second tranche of changes was announced in May 2019.
+Final decisions were announced in July 2019, see Proposed improvements to the NZ ETS.

 - For information regarding the proposed changes to forestry in the NZ ETS see Emissions Trading Scheme on the Ministry for Primary Industries website.
 For the consultation document and related information see A better Emissions Trading Scheme for forestry on the Ministry for Primary Industries website.